EKechei/EC2/README.md

-# EC2
+# EC2 Instance
-Creating an EC2 instance with Cloud Formation
+Creating an EC2 instance with Cloud Formation Template